Facebook Twitter Instagram Pinterest YouTube LinkedIn Client Area Search this site. Previous Next Menu Left Quote

 Dancers who invest in the full-day Creative Dance Retreat are first on my list for free photo work, and receive a discount when they return again.

 Many of my dancers come from Greensboro, High Point, and Winston-Salem.
-Increasingly, dancers from across North Carolina, South Carolina, and Virginia are finding the Creative Dance Retreat experience to be worth the travel; we have even had a two occasions where dancers from Alabama came for a retreat.
-We look forward to meeting dancers from all over who want our experience and quality.
+Increasingly, dancers from across North Carolina, South Carolina, and Virginia are finding the Creative Dance Retreat experience to be worth the travel; we have had a two occasions where dancers from Alabama came to Greensboro explicitly for a retreat.
+We’ve had dancers from the west coast and NYC make a creative dance retreat part of their trip to NC.

 Greensboro is a wonderful city.
 We are so happy to have moved here in 2011.
 I’ve pulled together some recommendations and links to things to do while you make a weekend of your creative dance retreat.